JerryFleming/PyDoc/howto/functional.rst

 an iterator that will return the object's contents or elements, raising :exc:`TypeError` if the object doesn't support iteration.
 Several of Python's built-in data types support iteration, the most common being lists and dictionaries.
-An object is called :term:`iterable` if you can get an iterator for it.
+An object is called :term:`可迭代对象` if you can get an iterator for it.

 You can experiment with the iteration interface manually: